tempe-techie/periodic-staking-rewards/README.md

 ## Use at your own risk

-The contracts have not been audited.
+The contracts have not been audited by a third party.
 Use at your own risk.